-This guide should be applied to all ancient seminatural lowland acid beech and oak and associated woods of this type managed under the Woodland Grant Scheme.
-They will normally qualify for the special rate of management grant, where work is done to maintain or improve the special environmental value of the wood.
+This guide should be applied to all ancient seminatural lowland beech-ash woods and yew woods of this type managed under the Woodland Grant Scheme.
+They will normally qualify for the special rate of management grant where work is done to improve or maintain the special environmental value of the wood.
 It will also apply to Felling Licence applications, to management under other grant schemes and to woodlands in the management of Forest Enterprise.

-Semi-natural lowland beech and oak woodlands of recent origin are usually less valuable than ancient ones for nature conservation, so it is usually appropriate for management to place a relatively greater emphasis on timber production in recent woods, but otherwise much of this guide can be applied.
+Semi-natural lowland beech-ash and yew woodlands of recent origin are usually less valuable than ancient ones for nature conservation, so it is usually appropriate for management to place a relatively greater emphasis on timber production in recent woods, but otherwise much of this guide can be used.

 Much of the advice in this guide can also be applied to ancient woodlands which have been converted to broadleaved or mixed plantations.
 The nature conservation value of these woods is generally less than that of ancient semi-natural woods, so it is usually legitimate to place a greater emphasis on timber production.
-In ancient woods which have been converted to conifer plantations, but which have retained some nature conservation value, there may be opportunities to restore semi-natural lowland acid beech and oak woodlands to at least part of the wood by including appropriate native trees and shrubs in the next rotation.
+In ancient woods which have been converted to conifer plantations, but which have retained some nature conservation value, there may be opportunities to restore semi-natural lowland beech-ash and yew woodlands to at least part of the wood by including appropriate native trees and shrubs in the next rotation.

 Old planted woods of native species on sites which had not previously been wooded sometimes acquire conservation values nearly as high as those of ancient semi-natural woodland.
-Again, much of this guide can be applied in these cases.
+Again much of this guide can be applied in these cases.

-Where the woodland is designated as a Site of Special Scientific Interest (SSSI) guidance must be sought from, English Nature, the Countryside Council for Wales or Scottish Natural Heritage, before carrying out any operation or change of management.
+Where the woodland is designated as a Site of Special Scientific Interest (SSSI) guidance must be sought from English Nature or the Countryside Council for Wales, before carrying out any operation or change of management.
 Any other legal constraint on management, such as a Tree Preservation Order or a Scheduled Ancient Monument, must of course be respected.